module-federation/module-federation-examples/multi-build-system/vite-plugin-federation/README.md

 - for a webpack project, modify `webpack.config.js`, using custom module loaders:

-Note that use Current plugin in remote and webpack in host need wite custom remote module loader
+Note that use Current plugin in remote and webpack in host need write custom remote module loader

 ```js
 // webpack.config.js